Generation of high-OAM ultraviolet twisted light for RF-photoinjector applications: Experimental results and beam imaging

 \subsection{Experiments with SPP}

-The next experiment was performed using the fabricated SPP, and the resulting beam profiles are shown in Fig.~\ref{fig:spp_exp}.
-The output twisted light (Fig.~\ref{fig:spp_exp}(a)) exhibits a well-defined annular structure with a pronounced central singularity.
+Next, we tested the fabricated SPP, and the resulting beam profiles are shown in Figures~\ref{fig:twisted_light_exp}(a) and (b).
+The output twisted light (see Figure~\ref{fig:twisted_light_exp}(a)) exhibits a well-defined annular structure with a pronounced central singularity.
 A portion of the beam energy is redistributed into several weak concentric rings surrounding the primary vortex mode, consistent with the expected behavior of high-charge SPP-generated beams.

-Power measurements performed with the Ophir 3A-FS detector showed an intensity reduction of approximately $20\%$.
-Although this differs from the theoretical conversion efficiency of $\sim 90\%$, the obtained value is still reasonable given the surface-profile discretization, potential scattering losses, and alignment constraints in the UV.
-The measured twisted light structure and transverse size closely match the simulated pattern shown in Fig.~\ref{fig:spp_sim}.
+Power was measured with the Ophir 3A-FS detector, showing the beam intensity reduced by approximately $20\%$ after the SPP.
+Although this differs from the theoretical SPP conversion efficiency of $\sim 90\%$, the obtained value is still reasonable given the surface-profile discretization, potential scattering losses, and alignment constraints in the UV range.
+The measured twisted light structure and transverse size closely match the simulated pattern shown in Figures~\ref{fig:spp_axicon_sim}(a) and (b).

-The Hermite--Gaussian mode exhibits a slightly larger tilt compared with the simulation.
-This effect is attributed to a small intentional misalignment of the beam relative to the focal plane of the cylindrical lens, introduced to improve the separation and visibility of the experimentally observed mode stripes.
+The Hermite--Gaussian mode (see Figure~\ref{fig:twisted_light_exp}(b)) exhibits a slightly larger tilt compared with the simulation.
+The reason is, the beam is intentionally slightly misaligned relative to the focal plane of the cylindrical lensd to improve the separation and visibility of the experimentally observed mode stripes.